 - The doctor must use a very high quality orthotic lab.
 There is a lot of variability in the quality of orthotics.
 Many orthotics are made with arches that are too low in order to prevent any possibility of the patient complaining about the orthotic irritating their arch.
 Arch irritation does sometimes occur with total contact orthotics, but a good podiatrist will be able to easily adjust the orthotics.
 If they can’t, you need a podiatrist who has more expertise in orthotic therapy.

-Not at all.
+Not everyone with a bunion requires a custom orthotic for pain relief.
 In fact, we often recommend starting treatment with over-the-counter arch supports.
 OTC arch supports do not, however, conform as close to your arch as well-made custom orthotics so they will not transfer as much pressure off of the balls of the feet.
 Like custom orthotics, prefabricated ones work best for neuromas and other causes of ball of foot pain if they have a higher arch.
 We list the best prefabricated orthotics and other home treatments for bunions and great toe joint pain here.
 Our favorite OTC arch support for bunions and big toe joint pain is the Powerstep Medical Grade Arch Support.
 It’s relatively high and firm arch does the best job of any prefabricated orthotic at reducing force that damages the big toe joint.

 Why Are So Many Bunion Orthotics Not Made Correctly?